 Action: Check that a domain name server (DNS) is available to look up the host name.

-Action: Check the TCP/IP subsystem on the computer by trying to ping it or run ftp or telnet to or from it.
+Action: Check the TCP/IP subsystem on the computer by trying to ping it or run defined when the server started up.

 C021: Required variable %s not found